2018 Pacific typhoon season: Typhoon Shanshan

 A tropical depression developed east-northeast of Guam on August 2.
 At 21:00 UTC on the same day, the JTWC began tracking the system, giving it the identifier 17W.
 17W intensified into a tropical storm on August 3, with the JMA assigning it the name Shanshan.
 The storm was located over a favorable environment as the system was gradually consolidating, and it intensified into a severe tropical storm on August 3.
 During the next day, both the JMA and JTWC upgraded Shanshan to a typhoon after deep convection was seen wrapping into its developing center.
 The JMA later analysed that the storm had peaked in intensity with 10-minute winds of 130 km/h and a minimum pressure of 970 hPa, remaining that intensity for several days.
 The JTWC stated that Shanshan had slightly weakened after a strengthening trend by August 6 after its eye became ragged and slightly displaced.
 On August 7, Shanshan began to re-intensify and reached its peak strength as a Category 2 typhoon with 1-minute winds of 165 km/h while nearing southeastern Japan.
 Thereafter, Shanshan began to change its course towards the east as it rapidly weakened.
 The JTWC issued their final advisory on August 9, though the JMA tracked the system until it became extratropical at 06:00 UTC on August 10.

-Losses in Miyagi Prefecture were counted at ¥96.2 million (US$866,000).
+In Okinawa, about 600 people were evacuated from their homes to shelters.
+About 386 flights to western Japan were canceled due to the storm.
+There was no major damage, but four people were injured by the storm.
+More than 2,000 people evacuated from their homes early on the morning hours of Thursday.
+Overall losses in Miyagi Prefecture were counted at ¥96.2 million (US$866,000).